cockroachdb/docs/v21.1/cluster-api.md

 ---
 title: Cluster API
-summary: Programmatically access and monitor cluster and node status information with this RESTful API.
+summary: Programmatically access and monitor cluster and node status information with a RESTful API.
 toc: true
 ---